 We hope you enjoy our site and write to us on our contact page.
 Please visit the MUSIC page on my website to hear some songs.

 On July 4, 2011, two of Ravosa's songs were included in in HBO's Independence Day documentary, "Citizen U.S.A.", directed by Emmy Award-winning film journalist, Alexandra Pelosi.
-Marking his national television debut, this documentary focuses on the stories of new citizens across all 50 states.
+Marking his national television debut, this documentary focused on the stories of new citizens across all 50 states.
 The film included a clip of Ravosa singing and playing "It's a Whole Other Country, Texas Is" and a segment of "Let's Hear it for America".

 Carmino Ravosa's songs about American history, state history, women's history, the presidents, explorers, inventors, art, music, geography, ecology, holidays and many other subjects have been performed at school programs on these subjects and as musical shows about history as well as at the White House, Carnegie Hall, and at historic sites across the USA.